 - Or add to the tip of a tampon before insertion.

 - Snap off the end of the applicator.

 - Insert the narrow end into the vagina and squeeze gently.
 Each applicator contains 5 ml of Sylk, which may be more than some women need.

-- Remove the applicator and discard applicator after use.
+- Remove the applicator and discard the applicator after use.

-Sylk Intimate Moisturiser contains: Kiwi vine gum, water, extracts of kiwifruit plant & citrus seed, xanthan gum, vegetable glycerine, citric acid, potassium sorbate, sodium citrate.
+Sylk Intimate Moisturiser contains Kiwi vine gum, water, extracts of kiwifruit plant & citrus seed, xanthan gum, vegetable glycerine, citric acid, potassium sorbate, and sodium citrate.